-During the year 2020 the Bank has had two ongoing litigations.
-In the first claim the Bank is jointly and severally liable defendant together with its employees.
-The amount of the claim equals GEL 883.
-The Bank is also involved as defendant in another litigation around one of its expired lease agreements, where the amount of claim against the Bank is GEL 1,835.
+As at 31 December 2021 the Bank has had ongoing litigation where the Bank is jointly and severally liable defendant together with its employees.
+The amount of the claim equals GEL 690 thousand.
 The Bank's management believes that the probability of any losses resulting from either of the cases is low, therefore no provision has been recognized in relation to them.